-The truth then as to God’s counsels concerning the believer/church, which we have presented above, besides our proper joy of being with Him and like Him and in the Father’s presence, is a subjection yet to come of all things to Christ, a reign which He will share with the church as His body.
+The truth then as to God’s counsels concerning the believer/church, which we have presented above, besides our proper joy and affections for both the Father and the Son, knowing we will be with Him and made like Him and in the Father’s presence and love (Eph.
+3:14-21), is a subjection yet to come of all things to Christ, a reign which He will share with the church as His body (Eph.
+1:15-23).
 This will take place therefore at the resurrection of this same body (the rapture of the church).
 Jesus will reign over the earth for a thousand years, and in Him the church will sit in heavenly places to rule with Him (Eph.
 2:6).
 This is where the church finds her abode in the counsels of God – in “heavenly places”.
 It is there God will bless her with every spiritual blessing in the Father’s house (Eph.
 1:3, John 14:1-3) and this will take place throughout the ages to come (Eph.
 2:7, 3:9-11, 21).

 Eventually, the Son of Man’s power and dominion will be resigned to God the Father, in order that God may be all in all (I Cor.
 15:24-28).
 Jesus Christ, glorified in His Person now, and while the church is being gathering, is sitting upon the right hand of the throne of God (Heb.
 1:3), waiting until the gathering of the body is complete; until, in short, the time has arrived for His being invested with His royal power, and that Jehovah shall have put His enemies as a footstool under His feet (Heb.
 10:12-13).